distributed-system-analysis/pbench/docs/Agent/user-guide/man_page.md

 ---

 **NAME**
-`pbench-list-triggers`, Lists the registered triggers by group
+`pbench-list-triggers` - lists the registered triggers by group

 **SYNOPSIS**
 `pbench-list-triggers[-C][-g][--help]`

 **DESCRIPTION**
-This command will list all the registered triggers by `group-name`
+This command will list all the registered triggers by `group-name`.

 **OPTIONS**
  `-C`, `--config` PATH